-This page will explain how to use external files in your code run.
-Your workgroup has a unique cloud storage (an S3 bucket on Rhino Cloud) to upload non-sensitive data that might be needed during code run, e.g., open-source large LLM model weights.
+This article explains how to use external files in your code run.
+Your workgroup has a unique cloud storage (an S3 bucket on Rhino Orchestrator) to upload non-sensitive data that might be needed during code run, e.g., open-source large LLM model weights.

-NOTE ⚠️: This cloud storage (specified in `Workgroup s3 external file bucket name`, see below) is owned by Rhino Health, please DO NOT upload sensitive information such as proprietary datasets.
-For sensitive data, please use Creating a New Dataset or Dataset Version.
+Cloud storage (specified in Workgroup code and model artifacts storage section in the instructions that follow) is owned by Rhino.
+Please DO NOT upload sensitive information such as proprietary datasets.
+For sensitive data, please use the instructions in Creating a New Dataset or Dataset Version instead.

 Overview